gzachos/thesis-template-uoi/README.md

 # thesis-template-uoi

-This is an **unofficial** XeLaTeX template for Diploma theses authored by undergraduate students in the [Department of Computer Science and Engineering](https://www.cse.uoi.gr), [School of Engineering](https://engineering.uoi.gr/), [University of Ioannina](https://www.uoi.gr/), in partial fulfillment of the requirements for the Diploma of Engineering degree.
+This is an **unofficial** XeLaTeX template for Diploma theses authored by undergraduate students at the [Department of Computer Science and Engineering](https://www.cse.uoi.gr), [School of Engineering](https://engineering.uoi.gr/), [University of Ioannina](https://www.uoi.gr/), in partial fulfillment of the requirements for the Diploma of Engineering degree.